francois-rd/coma/docs/source/tutorials/wake.rst

 the no-op :func:`~coma.hooks.base.identity()` function rather than truly skipping it).

-In the :ref:`command hook example <command_hook_example>`, we saw how a few hooks can easily add functionality into a particular command beyond ``coma``'s defaults.
+In the :ref:`command hook example <command_hook_example>`, we saw how a few hooks can easily extend the functionality of a particular command beyond ``coma``'s defaults.
-In this example, we'll declare those same hooks to be **shared** hooks instead in order to propagate that same new functionality to all commands:
+In this example, we'll declare those same hooks to be **shared** hooks instead in order to propagate that same extended functionality to *all* commands:

 .. _shared_hook_example: